The-JSI/intraday-stocks-analysis/README.md

 # intraday-stocks-analysis
-performed data analysis of stocks in the f&amp;o segment that had opened at a gap up or gap down of ≥ 3% and have moved at an intraday range of ≥ 5% since 14 January 2025.
+performed data analysis of stocks in the f&amp;o segment that had opened at a gap up or gap down of ≥ 3% and had moved in an intraday range of ≥ 5% since 14 January 2025.

 **data collected from**
 https://chartink.com/screener/gapler